noahbroyles/Robocrypt/README.md

 Due to the encryption algorithm in use here, large files should not be encrypted with this tool.
 Robocrypt keeps data in memory while encrypting/decrypting, so depending on the RAM in your system there will be a limit on the size of files you can handle with this tool.

 Robocrypt is amazing for encrypting small files and folders with sensitive data.
+It uses symmetric key encryption, plus a salt of random bytes.
 I guarantee that ain't nobody gonna break the encryption, unless you use a sub-par password.

 # Documentation Index:
 - [Installation](#installation)